kubernetes/website/content/en/docs/concepts/services-networking/service.md

 {{< /note >}}

 #### Internal load balancer
-In a mixed environment it is sometimes necessary to route traffic from services inside the same (virtual) network address block.
+In a mixed environment it is sometimes necessary to route traffic from Services inside the same (virtual) network address block.

-In a split-horizon DNS environment you would need two services to be able to route both external and internal traffic to your endpoints.
+In a split-horizon DNS environment you would need two Services to be able to route both external and internal traffic to your endpoints.

 You can achieve this by adding one the following annotations to a Service.
-The annotation to add depends on the cloud service provider you're using.
+The annotation to add depends on the cloud Service provider you're using.

 {{< tabs name="service_tabs" >}}
 {{% tab name="Default" %}}